traitecoevo/plant/doc/design.md

 separately (and uses the old target style).
 Move this over to the same approach as the other utilities.

+One way of doing this is to derive from a `WithTolerance` class that takes care of getters, setters, and defaults?
+Could just be more abstraction than is helpful though.

 ### Organisation

 Not sure where the utilities code should all go, from a namespace